 SO, basically, you have this bunch of generic tropes which were deliberately put there in order to DECONSTRUCT and SUBVERT.
 So, I should not care about characters being cliche and annoying at first, since they'll DEVELOP and CHANGE our vision about the genre, since there're complex and witty relationships between them.
 Hm, no thanks.
 Since I can't see any of that, I must be blind or I just fooled myself expecting something I wouldn't get in the first place.

 DECONSTRUCTION according to Cambridge dictionary:

 "the act of breaking something down into its separate parts in order to understand its meaning, especially when this is different from how it was previously understood."

 So, the show is supposed to break concepts like Tsundere for example?
 Harem?
 Plot-Armor?
 I don't know.
 Probably I guess.
 Does it?

 Let's see.
 According to jisho.org, the concept of Tsundere is:

 "Tsundere is a Japanese character development process that describes a person who is initially cold and even hostile towards another person before gradually showing their warm side over time.
 The word is derived from the terms Tsun Tsun, meaning to turn away in disgust, and Dere Dere meaning to become 'lovey dovey'.
 Originally found in Japanese bishōjo games, the word is now part of the otaku moe phenomenon, reaching into other media such as maid cafes, anime, manga, novels, and even mass media."

 That describes exactly the behavior of Senjougahara for example.
-When does her change this notion?
-When does her break the rules of this concept?
-When does her make you realize that she's no more a tsundere like you thought she was?
-When does her anything besides what you expect from a tsundere character in the first place?
+When does she changes this notion?
+When does she breaks the rules of this concept?
+When does she makes you realize that she's no more a tsundere like you thought she was?
+When does she do anything besides what you expect from a tsundere character in the first place?
 There's no deconstruction.

 SUBVERSION according to Cambridge dictionary: